Poverty and income inequality: statistics

 This page contains statistics and analysis related to poverty, income inequality and household income overall.

-Other statistics can be found here:
+Other pages can be found here:

 Latest statistics

-The main poverty report contains the latest offical poverty, child poverty, and income inequality statistics for Scotland, as well as poverty rates broken down by a range of equality characteristics.
+The main poverty report contains the latest offical poverty, child poverty, and income inequality statistics for Scotland, as well as poverty rates broken down by a range of equality and other characteristics.
 Data for this report comes from the Family Resources Survey.

 The persistent poverty report contains the latest official statistics on persistent poverty.
 Someone is in persistent poverty if they have been in relative poverty for at least three out of the last four years.
 Data for this report comes from the Understanding Society Survey.

-Poverty and Income Inequality in Scotland 2016-19
+Persistent Poverty in Scotland 2010-2024

 Additional statistics